fitraditya/ReWebSocket/README.md

 ReWebSocket
 ===========
-A simple JavaScript WebSocket API wrapper with automatic reconnect function if the connection is down.
+A simple JavaScript WebSocket API wrapper with automatic reconnect function if the connection was down.

 ReWebSocket is fully API compatible.
 You just need to replace
 ```javascript